 - First opt-in: in the email registration process (with a check box).

 - Second opt-in: by accepting the subsequent confirmation email.

-Although this system can be useful, let’s be clear about this: you will never receive a sanction if your registration system in your Newsletter or email marketing campaigns does not include a double verification or double opt-in system.
+Although this system can be useful, let’s be clear about this: you will never receive a penalty if the registration system in your Newsletter or email marketing campaigns does not include a double verification or double opt-in system.

 Double opt-in: So what does the GDPR require?

-Before answering this question, it is necessary to indicate that the GDPR is “technologically neutral”, that is, it never suggests, much less imposes, a specific technology.
-The GDPR tells you “make sure you do this” but does not tell you “how to do it”, as long as you get the first done.
+Before answering this question, it must be indicated that the GDPR is “technologically neutral”, which means, it never suggests, much less imposes, a specific technology.
+The GDPR tells you “make sure you do this” but does not tell you “how to do it”, as long as you get the former done.